Medicare costs10 Questions to ask about health insurance after retirement

 - Access to wellness programs that include a gym membership

 - 24/7 access to a nurse advice line

 - The convenience of mail-delivery pharmacy services

 These added benefits can really help you manage any unpredictable healthcare costs in your retirement.

 Filling in the cracks with Medicare Supplement Insurance

-Medicare Parts A and B don’t cover everything.
-A Medicare Supplement Insurance may help with some of the costs that Original Medicare doesn’t pay.
-That would include things like your copayments, deductibles, or coinsurance.
+If you prefer to stick with Original Medicare but you’re concerned about gaps in your coverage, Medicare Supplement insurance may be a good option.
+A Medicare Supplement—or “Medigap”—plan can help with some of the out-of-pocket costs that Original Medicare doesn’t pay.
+That includes things like your copayments, deductibles or coinsurance.

-Because Medicare Supplement plans are offered by private insurers, there's an additional monthly premium for this type of coverage.
+Because Medicare Supplement plans are offered by private insurers, you’ll need to pay an additional monthly premium for this type of coverage.

 Call a licensed Humana sales agent

 1 - 888 - 204 - 4062 (TTY: 711)